Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Price: $363.09 on Amazon

-WHY IT’S A TOP PICK: With a great resolution and options for boosting the response time, this model is top-tier when it comes to image.
+WHY IT’S A TOP PICK: With a great resolution and options for boosting the response time, this model is top-tier when it comes to image, which is similar to the Samsung 27 inch CRG5 240Hz curved gaming monitor.

-Summary: The Samsung UE590 is a stellar 4K gaming monitor in every category in competes in, whether it’s the performance, color accuracy, or its almost suspiciously-low cost of entry.
+Summary: The Samsung UE590 is a stellar 4K gaming monitor in every category it competes in, whether it’s the performance, color accuracy, or its almost suspiciously-low cost of entry.

 What We Liked